EVPN-VXLAN Configuration

 Configure EVPN Instances

-The AFC EVPN wizard maps VLAN IDs to L2 VNI values.
+The Fabric Composer EVPN wizard maps VLAN IDs to L2 VNI values.
 A prefix value is provided for automatic generation of route targets.
 The EVPN wizard also creates an EVPN instance to associate route targets with VLANs.
-When using iBGP for the overlay control plane protocol, route targets can be automatically assigned.
+When using iBGP for the overlay control plane protocol, route targets can be assigned automatically.
 A resource pool is used to assign the EVPN system MAC addresses.

-At the completion of this procedure, distributed L2 connectivity across switches in the fabric is established.
-Aruba active gateway permits the same IP address to be used on all leaf switches in the fabric.
-The diagram below illustrates the the logical binding of VLANs across racks into logically contiguous broadcast domains.
+At the completion of this procedure, distributed L2 connectivity across leaf switches in the fabric is established, with the exception of the border leaf.
+Aruba active gateway permits the same IP address to be used on all leaf switches in the fabric for a VLAN.
+Overlay reachability between the border leaf and other leaf switches is routed.
+The diagram below illustrates the the logical binding of VLANs across leaf racks into logically contiguous broadcast domains.

 Step 1 On the Guided Setup menu, select EVPN CONFIGURATION to start the EVPN workflow.